vippsas/vipps-login-api/vipps-login-api.md

 The CIBA flows are reserved for such special cases and needs to be specially enabled by Vipps for eligible sale units.
 [Description on how to order the CIBA flows can be found here](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api-faq.md#who-can-get-access-to-ciba-flows-and-how).
 A sale unit can be set up with both ordinary Vipps Login and CIBA flows enabled and it is required to use the same sale unit for all use-cases to ensure you as a merchant get the same user id ('sub') on the user across different scenarios.

 A CIBA flow is initiated using the user's mobile number.
 This triggers a push message from the user's Vipps app.
 By clicking the push message the user is taken to Vipps to confirm the authentication/registration.
 If the user has not already consented to share information with a merchant such consent will be required.
 If the user has not enabled push from Vipps the user needs to manually open the Vipps app and possibly pull the home screen down for a refresh to receive the authentication request.
+The merchant controls whether the user should get the confirmation of completion in the Vipps app or if the user should be taken to the merchant's web page to finalise the flow.
+The merchant can e.g. take the user to their web page to enable input of more information, accept terms and condition, log the user in at their web page, show relevant information/offers or to continue to set up an agreement or completing a purchase.

 Illustration of how the flow will look like when the user end the flow and get the confirmation of completion in the Vipps app: